On the Brauer-Manin Obstruction Applied to Ramified Covers: The Construction

-In this section we present the construction we use to explain the absence of rational points on $X$ by taking the variant of \'{e}tale-Brauer-Manin obstruction defined in \S 2.
+In this section we present the construction we use to explain the absence of rational points on $X$ by applying the variant of the \'{e}tale-Brauer-Manin obstruction defined in \S 1.
 All the notations will agree with those of the previous section.

-First we shall show that almost Galois coverings behave the pull-back in good way namely:
+First we shall show that almost Galois coverings behave well under pull-backs, namely: